DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-24 Meeting Notes.md

 - Since a good number of us are gonna be attending those workshop presentations next week, it might be a good idea to polish up the game as much as we can.
 Yknow, just in case someone asks to see the game.

 ## LD Notes
-- Last week, we went through all the levels that are currently in th
+- Last week, we went through all the levels that are currently in the game.
+- We gave feedback on each level and made a list of changes that need to be made.
+- So, make sure the levels are as polished as possible.

 ## Env.
 Artist Notes